-General Jean-Baptiste-Camille de CanclauxArmy commander during the Revolution who successfully defeated rebellions in the Vendée
+General Jean Baptiste Camille de CanclauxArmy commander during the Revolution who successfully defended Nantes during the rebellion in the Vendée

 Born: August 2, 1740